TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/SlugRedirectChangeItemCreatedEvent.rst

 This behaviour can be modified by adding an event listener for :php:`SlugRedirectChangeItemCreatedEvent`:

-Remove plain slug source if page type 0 differs:
+Remove plain slug source, if page type 0 differs
 ------------------------------------------------

 Registration of the event in your extension's :file:`Services.yaml`: